August 7, 2017

-At this point the couple still have no idea as to why Medicare was deducted from their award, and they were passed from the claims administrator to the lien administrator, who told them that he was obligated to withhold funds for Medicare repayment.
+At this point, the couple still has no idea as to why Medicare was deducted from their award, and they were passed from the claims administrator to the lien administrator, who told them that he was obligated to withhold funds for Medicare repayment.

 “That’s when I told them this seemed unfair,” the wife told me, “no notice of lien and [I] said I would be willing to go to Social Security Office and get documentation demonstrating no lien. “

 “Next day or so I received notice from the Lien Administration – zero owed on Medicare/Medicaid so I asked when will they send the check and how much?
 I was then punted off to the Claims Administration.”